984580403hyxhj/Interactive-Lab-Hub/Lab 5/README.md

 ### Construct a simple interaction.

 * Pick one of the models you have tried, and experiment with prototyping an interaction.
-* This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
+* This can be as simple as the boat detector shown in a previous lecture from Nikolas Matelaro.
 * Try out different interaction outputs and inputs.
 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
+Context:
+Who is involved:
+The user(blind person)
+What is making noises:
+An interactive device that gives a feedback to the user
+When:
+When the device detect an moving or idle object within 2 feet of the user
+Where:
+Environment around the user surroundings up to 10 feet

+Presence:
+Task Goal:
+The device should be able to quickly read data and accurately detect objects and alert the user if an object is within their immediate vicinity.

+Interaction:
+The device is designed to help blind people to sense the objects in the environment around them and safely navigate their surroundings with the help of computer visions.
+When it detects an object within a threshold (2 feet) , it will warn the user with a ring to move around the object in their close vicinity.
+The closer the object gets to the user, the louder the sound it makes to avoid collision.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it do what it is supposed to do?
+	When the user is navigating around a crowded area, the device will indic
-1. When does it fail?
+2. When does it fail?
+Sometimes, the algorithm fails to detect an object in time or at all for the user to react accordingly.
+Alternatively, if there are too many objects in the way, the device might have trouble detecting all of them simultaneously.
+When there are input noises that are not important data points for the user to consider when navigating such as a leaf in the user's way versus a truck.
+Obviously, the leaf is negligible and the truck is not.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+	The device can fail in interpreting and evaluating the importance of the detected object to the blind user when walking.
+Also, failure can also occur when the device does not detect an object at all or in time to alert the user.
+Furthermore, when there are multiple objects in the user's environment, the device might not be able to process all the objects effectively.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+	When the scenario needs speed, the system wouldn’t work because of the latency.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+	No, since the intended users are blind people, we don’t have any visual cue for them to know the uncertainties.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+	Depends on the scenarios, if a person is using it in traffic, the consequence could be really bad
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+	We think we can detect the scenario, if there are a lot of moving object, we can simple tell the person the device is at its limit, and stop providing service.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+	We can filter out the unimportant object, and can probably filter out 90% of the video(we don’t need the ground, sky), we can just use the algorithm on objects that are important, and that will impede the user's movement.

 ### Part D
 ### Characterize your own Observant system